richeytastic/qtools/README.md

 - [QuaZip](https://github.com/stachenov/quazip)
 - [AppImage](https://github.com/AppImage/AppImageKit) - copy included.

-A version of QuaZip is included here (custom_quazip.zip) which uses customised CMake scripts that leverage the build scripts of [libbuild](https://github.com/richeytastic/libbuild) so that QuaZip can be easily found when building QTools.

 Before building QTools, ensure that the rmv tool is built and installed.
 This will be performed automatically if using [libbuild](https://github.com/richeytastic/libbuild).